thameezb/ninety9names_go/README.md

 - Branch names should be descriptive or linked to a detailed issue

  Please consider the master branch as stable (at all times)

+## Architecture and design
+Please see [issue](https://github.com/thameezb/ninety9names/issues/8) for currently proposed architecture and design.
+Comments/ideas/thoughts are welcome